Enter your zip to

 Standard Shower Base Sizes

 The shower base, also known as the shower pan, is a prefabricated base, usually made with acrylic or fiberglass, that houses the drainage plumbing for your shower.
-The most common sizes for a shower pan are 32 inches by 32 inches or 36 inches by 36 inches.
+Shower pan standard sizes are 32 inches by 32 inches or 36 inches by 36 inches.
 These are shower base sizes for either a walk-in shower or a typical shower enclosure.
 The smallest possible shower pan size is 30 inches by 30 inches.

 Standard Shower Door Sizes